-- The distance between Guide and competitor must be less than three (3) gates for SL and two (2) gates for GS, SG and DH, excluding delay gates and vertical combinations.
+- The distance between Guide and competitor must be less than four (4) gates for SL and three (3) gates for GS, and two (2) gates for SG and DH, excluding delay gates and vertical combinations.
 Failure to comply will lead to disqualification. - 1303.2 The Guide must pass through all gates. - All Guides must wear a Guide bib in all Level 0 competitions, which will be a supplied competition bib provided by FIS.
 At Levels 1 and 2 competitions, a Guide must wear an appropriate bib to identify them as a Guide.
 If bibs are supplied by the organiser of the event, the Guides must use these.